Europe

 Dependable support for employees

-Whenever the employee or employer has a question about benefits, Visas, or anything else related to international employment in Kosovo, they can use our platform's chat function to get answers from our team of experts.
-Every client of Remofirst also receives a dedicated account manager that will serve as a point of contact for global HR support.
+Whenever the employee or employer has a question about, or anything else related to international employment, they can speak with our customer support team to get answers from our team of experts.